oludare-adaralegbe/oludare-adaralegbe.github.io/README.md

 ### Tools
 The project utilises a combination of the following tools:
 - **Excel**: Initial data exploration and evaluation of the channels for product placement.
+- **Jupyter Notebook**: For writing python script, using the YouTube Data API, to fetch channel statistics.
 - **SQL Server**: For data cleaning, data quality tests, and analysis.
 - **Power BI**: Primary tool for creating interactive visualizations and the final dashboard.
 - **GitHub**: Hosting project documentation, code, and version control.